rktjmp/fennel-cljlib/doc/cljlib.md

 producing new table and concatenating it with `" "`.

-However this library also provides Fennel-specific set of [macros](./cljlib-macros.md), that provides additional facilites like `fn*` or `defmulti` which extend the language allowing writing code that looks and works mostly like Clojure.
+However this library also provides Fennel-specific set of [macros](./cljlib-macros.md), that provides additional facilities like `fn*` or `defmulti` which extend the language allowing writing code that looks and works mostly like Clojure.